 New York journalist visits her distant cousin for the first time to write an article about her hard life in the bayous of Louisiana.
 Journalist's wild drug addicted daughter just adds to tensions between two families' cultures.

 Ivan Bibic returns to his Pittsburgh PA suburb after surviving a Japanse POW camp, causing regular nightmares.
 All the time he remained faithfully devoted to his childhood love, fellow ...
 See full summary »

-Stephanie, a famous violin player married to a composer becomes ill from multiple sclerosis.
-Her whole life goes to pieces : her career ends abruptly and her husband betrays her with another woman and her favourite pupil decides to leave for a tour in the USA.
-Stephanie tries to take her life...Written by
+Stephanie, a famous violin player married to a composer becomes ill from Multiple Sclerosis.
+Her whole life goes to pieces .
+Her career ends abruptly, her husband betrays her with another woman, and her favorite pupil decides to leave for a tour in the U.S. Stephanie tries to take her own life.Written by

 Salvatore Santangelo <firstname.lastname@example.org>

 You know I have nothing but contempt for you.
 Sitting there year after year listening to miserable people like me tell you how the world does destroy them.
 Have you ever once felt anything like the pain they feel?
-All the despair, all the fear?
+All the despair...all the fear?
 You make your living from their suffering and you don't understand a shred of it.
 Anyone of us is more qualified to speak than you because we have been there.
-We're still there.
+We are still there.

 See more »